dhui808/software-concepts/kafka.md

     Each consumer within the group reads from a unique partition and the group as a whole consumes all messages from the entire topic.

-### At most once message delivery vs At least once message delivery
+### At most once delivery vs At least once delivery vs Exactly once delivery
     For at most once message delivery, the consumer reads data from a partition, commits the offset that it has read, and then processes the message.
 If the consumer crashes between committing the offset and processing the message it will restart from the next offset without ever having